Sudanese rally in new anti-coup protests amid tight security

-CAIRO (AP) — Sudanese protesters marched Saturday in the capital of Khartoum and elsewhere across the country to denounce the October military coup and subsequent deal that reinstated the prime minister but sidelined the pro-democracy movement.
+CAIRO (AP) — Sudanese security forces fired tear gas to disperse protesters in Khartoum on Saturday as demonstrators once again took to the streets in the country’s capital and elsewhere to denounce the October military coup.

-Hundreds took to the streets, even as authorities tightened security across the capital, deploying troops and closing all bridges over the Nile River linking Khartoum with its twin city of Omdurman and the district of Bahri, the state-run SUNA news agency reported.
+Thousands rallied since earlier in the day, even as authorities tightened security across Khartoum, deploying troops and closing all bridges over the Nile River linking the capital with its twin city of Omdurman and the district of Bahri, the state-run SUNA news agency reported.

-Authorities have warned protesters against approaching “sovereign and strategic” sites in central Khartoum — a reference to main government buildings and key institutions.
+Authorities had warned protesters against approaching “sovereign and strategic” sites in central Khartoum — a reference to main government buildings and key institutions.
 The city’s Security Committee said Sudanese forces would “deal with chaos and violations,” SUNA had reported.

-In Khartoum, the marches started in different locations, from where the protesters would converge on the presidential palace.
-Rallies got underway also in other cities, including Wad Madani and Atbara.
+The marches started in different locations, from where the protesters meant to converge on the presidential palace.
+Security forces used tear gas to disperse those attempting to approach the palace, said activist Nazim Sirag.
+There were no immediate reports of injuries.

+Rallies were also underway in other cities, including Wad Madani and Atbara.

 Last weekend, security forces violently dispersed demonstrators when they attempted to stage a sit-in near the presidential palace.
 At least three protesters were killed, and more than 300 were wounded on Sunday.
 There were also allegations of sexual violence, including rape and gang rape by security forces against female protesters, according to the United Nations.